 Backbone.js Application Structure in SuiteCommerce

-Understand the Backbone.js architecture in SuiteCommerce for MVC applications, focusing on routers, views, and models.
+Understand the Backbone.js MVC structure used in SuiteCommerce applications, focusing on routers, views, and models/collections.

 javascript